eor/STARDUST/README.md

 ```

----

-## Generating Spectral Energy Distribution files

-See `scripts/sed_generator/sed.py` to generate a few simple SEDs.
-The script can be used as a python package or as a stand alone script.

----

-## Example runs
+## Running simulations

-To run STARDUST you will need a SED file and a configuration file.
-Sample configuration files can be found with the source code or in the *tests* directory.
-A simulation can be started like this
+To run STARDUST you will need a SED file for the source *and* a configuration file which defines some parameters for the run.
+Sample SED and configuration files can be found in the `tests` directory and are explained in more detail below.

+Once you have both files, a simulation can be started like this
 ```bash
 user@machine:~/SD_project/$ ./STARDUST my_SD_config
 ```

-Note that if a configuration variable is not set, STARDUST will fall back on a default value for said variable.
+Should a configuration variable is not set in the configuration file, STARDUST will fall back on a default value for said variable.
 The defaults can be changed in `src/config_defaults.h`.
+Note that any changes made therein requires a re-compilation of the code.

+### Generating simple Spectral Energy Distributions

+We provide a script to generate SEDs for some toy source models, which are described in more detail in our BEARS pipeline paper, see [Krause et al. (2018)][1].
+The script, which can also be used as a python package, can be found in `scripts/sed_generator/sed.py`.

+## Example runs

-### A power-law-like SED
+### Test 1: A power-law-like SED
 ...

-### A star-like SED
+### Test 2: A star-like SED
 ...

-### Co-evolution SED
+### Test 3: Co-evolution SED
 ...

 ### Create a profile catalog